-18. Walk, bike or use public transportation to get around whenever possible, which cuts down on gas usage and saves money.
+18. Walk, bike, or use public transportation to get around whenever possible, which cuts down on gas usage and saves you money.

-19. Return maps, brochures and other tourist info once you’re finished with them so that they may be reused by future travelers.
+19. Return maps, brochures, and other tourist info once you’re finished with them so that they may be reused by future travelers.

 20. Take any leftover soap, shampoo, or toothpaste with you.
 Unused portions are often thrown away, and you can reuse the plastic bottles in the future.

 GREEN HIKING TIPS

-21. Marked trails are there for a reason.
+21. Marked hiking trails are there for a reason.
 Stick to the path to avoid harming native flora and avoid any creepy-crawlies that may be lurking in the underbrush.

 22. Bring along a small bag and pick up any trash you spot along your hike.
 Have a friendly competition to see who can clean up the most unsightly waste!

-23. Never feed wildlife, for any reason.
+23. Never feed or touch wildlife, for any reason.
 Feeding animals makes them habituated to and reliant on humans, and often leads to attacks.
 If you get bit, the animal will most likely be killed.

-24. Research weather conditions and terrain before hiking.
-You don’t want to be that guy (or girl) who got lost and required a ranger rescue, which drains resources.
+24. Research weather conditions and terrain before you go hiking.
+You don’t want to be that guy (or girl) who got lost and required a ranger rescue, which drains public resources.

 25. Keep a respectful distance from wildlife.
-Yes, we understand you want to Instagram your encounter with a grizzly.
+Yes, we understand that you want to Instagram your encounter with a grizzly bear.
 But if you’re close enough to attract an animal’s attention, you’re too damn close!

 GREEN SHOPPING TIPS

-26. Buy locally made products, rather than those that have been imported.
-Items that are flown or shipped in have a much larger carbon footprint, and who wants a souvenir from an Asian assembly line?
+26. Buy locally made (preferably handmade) products, rather than those that have been imported.
+Items that are flown or shipped in have a much larger carbon footprint, and who wants a cheap, cookie-cutter souvenir made on an Asian assembly line?

 27. Don’t buy anything made from endangered plants/animals, unsustainable hardwoods, or ancient artifacts.
-Not only is it wrong, but you probably won’t be able to get them through customs.
+Not only is it wrong, but you probably won’t be able to get them back through customs.

 28. Take your own reusable bag when you go shopping.
 Plastic bags are SO 20th century…